The Federal Service for State Registration, Cadastre and Cartography

 ■ state registration of property rights and transactions;

-■ maintenance of the Unified State Register of Property Rights and Transactions;
+■ maintenance of the Unified State Register of Property Rights;

 ■ maintenance of the State Real Estate Cadastre;